10 best CMDB tools for 2026: What actually works

 Here’s how Virima works:

-- Map out complex relationships between systems, applications, and services in real time with interactive service maps.
+- Map out complex relationships between systems, applications, and services with interactive service maps generated by Discovery and Service Mapping

-- Overlay live ITSM data from platforms like ServiceNow, Jira Service Management, Ivanti, and HaloITSM using ViVID™ (Virima Visual Impact Display) so support teams always see the full picture.
+- Overlay live ITSM data from platforms like ServiceNow, Jira Service Management, Ivanti, and HaloITSM using ViVID (Virima Visual Impact Display), so support teams always see the full picture

-- Visualize changes and risks with dashboards that help you spot ghost assets, misconfigurations, and even known vulnerabilities (via NVD integration).
+- Visualize changes and risks with dashboards that help you spot unmanaged assets, misconfigurations, and known vulnerabilities (via NVD integration)

 All in one platform means:

 “Our business relationship with Virima is second to none.
 When we had to meet a crazy launch deadline, the implementation team committed to 30+ days of 12-16 hour a day, 7 days a week work with us.
 When we were up at 4AM for the second day of our launch window, they were right there with us.
-They have been one of the few vendors where it really does feel like we’re in a partnership.”
-(Source)
+They have been one of the few vendors where it really does feel like we’re in a partnership.” — Capterra Verified Review

 Key takeaways for Virima CMDB: